-Corrado received the American Statistical Association’s prestigious Julius Shiskin Award for Economic Statistics in 2003 in recognition of her leadership in these areas and received a Special Achievement Award from the Board of Governors of the Federal Reserve System in 1998.
-She holds a PhD in economics from the University of Pennsylvania and a BS in management science from Carnegie-Mellon University.
+Corrado received the American Statistical Association’s prestigious Julius Shiskin Award for Economic Statistics in 2003 in recognition of her leadership in improving the measurement of industry productivity, information and communications technology prices, and industrial production and capacity utilization.
+She also received a Special Achievement Award from the Board of Governors of the Federal Reserve System in 1998 and holds a PhD in economics from the University of Pennsylvania and a BS in management science from Carnegie-Mellon University.

 Publications by Carol CorradoEconomics Program Working Paper Series

 Intangible Capital and Growth in Advanced Economies: Measurement Methods and Comparative Results